 U.S. Cultural Diversity (ESL).
 2.5 hours daily, 3 days a week. plus field work and site visits.

-The Fulbright summer program for German students will take place from July 24, 2013 to August 16, 2013 on the Binghamton University campus.
+The Fulbright summer program for German students will take place from July 23, 2014 to August 15, 2014.
 For a detailed schedule, click here.